IanTeda/the_road_to_react/notes/01_fundamentals.md

 - Using JavaScript’s bind method on a function allows us to bind arguments directly to that function that should be used when executing it.
 - Inline handlers can be more difficult to debug because JavaScript logic may be hidden in JSX.
 - If inline handlers need to use a block body, because there are more than one line of code executed, it’s about time to extract them as normal event handlers.
+- Components are often rendered before initiating data fetching, and conditional rendering or placeholder content is used until the data arrives.
+- useState allows components to manage state changes, including loading states and the updated data received asynchronously.